 Cumulative # of Events Supported with Interpretation:

-This position will work directly with the Fort Collins Native American community and local Native-serving nonprofits to build relationships, conduct community engagement and support community-led initiatives.
+This program works directly with the Fort Collins Native American community and local Native-serving nonprofits to build relationships, conduct community engagement, and support community-led initiatives.

 In Progress